 Before we go through each category below, it is worth noting that every client will require a different quality of sugar, so it is always measured on a case by case basis.
 The following quality control measures consider the purity, colour and texture of the sugar.

-Polarisation (pol) essentially measures the purity of the sugar, with the apparent sucrose content in the product provided as a mass percentage.
+Polarisation (pol) measures the purity of the sugar, with the sucrose content of the sugar provided as a mass percentage.
+It is the main standard that is used to determine the quality of the sugar, and for sale to go ahead there is often a polarisation specification that must be met.
+A sugar crystal is very close to 100% pure sucrose, which is why pol is a useful measure.
 The higher the polarisation, the purer the sugar is; the lesser the polarisation, the more impurities are present in the sugar.

 The method is simple once it is boiled down (if you’ll pardon the pun.)
-It is measured by the optical rotation of polarised light, (presented in the degree of Z) passing through the sugar.
+Polarisation is measured by the optical rotation of polarised light, (presented in the degree of Z) passing through the sugar.
 In layman’s terms, this means measuring the amount of light refracted through the final product.
-If this is a little tricky to get your head around check out these handy resources that go into a little more depth about the polarisation process.
+This makes sense when you think about the fact that molasses and other impurities make the sugar darker in colour, and therefore more difficult for light to pass through.

 This International Standards body has provided a benchmark in terms of measuring and defining the grade and quality of the sugar, based on the measurement of the yellowness of the sugar.
 The colour is dependant on the residual molasses that are not removed in the refining process.